The Moisture Bricklet is discontinued and is no longer sold. Currently there is not is the recommended replacement.

 Hardware version 1.0 of the Moisture Bricklets used bare metal contacts to measure the soil moisture.
 Some customers ran into corrosion problems with this setup.
 Because of this, hardware version 1.1 now uses a capacitive method of measurement without bare metal contacts.
 Therefore, corrosion can not occur anymore.

-A laser-cut case for the Moisture Bricklet is available.
+A laser-cut case for the Moisture Bricklet was available.

 The assembly is easiest if you follow the following steps: